Chart Color Schemes

 Bundeena has a typical household mix, with a fairly typical median household size

-Family households comprise 74.2% of all households, including 28.8% couples with children, 34.1% couples without children, and 9.8% single parent families.
-Non-family households make up the remaining 25.8%, with lone person households at 22.4% and group households comprising 3.0%.
-The median household size is 2.5 people, which matches the Greater Sydney average.
+Family households constitute 74.2% of all households, consisting of 28.8% couples with children, 34.1% couples without children, and 9.8% single parent families.
+Non-family households comprise the remaining 25.8%, with lone person households at 22.4% and group households making up 3.0% of the total.
+The median household size is 2.5 people, which aligns with the Greater Sydney average.

 Frequently Asked Questions - Households